Skip to main content Link Search Menu Expand Document (external link)

 asc->SetAnimation("walk");

-Now, set it up so that by default the Goomba uses the "walk" animation and when it gets stomped, change the animation to "dead".
+Set it up so that by default the Goomba uses the "walk" animation.
+Then, when it gets stomped, change the animation to "dead".

 When you run your game, you should notice that the goombas now play a walking animation that alternates between two frames.
-When a goomba gets stomped, it should still correctly show the dead texture.
+When a goomba gets stomped, it should switch to the dead animation:

 Mario Animations